theturboturnip/mphil-thesis/RISE/RISE_cutdown.md

 mix may affect these semantics, and could impact performance (e.g. checking each element's access in turn may be slow).

-[]{#vectorized_memcpy label="vectorized_memcpy"}Vector memory access
-performance is more critical than one may initially assume, because vectors are used for more than just computation.
+Vector memory access performance is more critical than one may initially assume, because vectors are used for more than just computation.
 A prime example is `memcpy`: for `x86_64`, `glibc` includes multiple versions of the function[^3] taking advantage of vector platforms, then selects one to